Compassionate Clearing

 Snarly Drivers

 Let them into your lane, slow down, and don’t honk.
-Remember that they are also under a huge amount of pressure during the holidays, and they have less self-restraint than you do.
+Remember that they are also under a huge amount of pressure during the holidays, and clearly, they have less self-restraint than you do.
 Think of them this way: They likely have the mother-in-law from hell coming soon.
-They have overspent to please others and left themselves in a mess of credit card interest rates to deal with in 2015.
+They have often overspent to please others and left themselves in a mess of credit card interest rates to deal with in the coming year.

 Office Mates